jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - description:  add exception in case that Lie group nodes are used with static solver, which cannot work
     - date raised: 2023-04-06

- * **open issue 1486:** RigidBodySpringDamper
-    - description:  extend for Lie group formulation, evaluating connectors at mid-configuration according to Masarati and Morandini
-    - date raised: 2023-04-01

  * **open issue 1485:** Spring-Damper connector description
     - description:  add general description for connectors based on spring-dampers (penalty)
     - date raised: 2023-04-01